Bhart97/CDE-project/module/part b/README.md

 **4. Load Balancer**

-Using CloudFormation, create an ELB that is given the necessary parameters to recreate the appropriate HTTP backend web server.
-Apply the necessary target group and security group.
+Using CloudFormation, create an ELB that is given the necessary parameters to recreate the appropriate HTTP backend web server. update the created target group to include the web servers.

+To test if your load balancer is dysfunctional, add your EC2 instances to the pre-created target group and use the pre-configured load balancer

 ## End of Module